michal-franc/michal-franc.github.io/_posts/2010-07-29-reloading-listbox-datasource.md

 To catch the key press events i am using slightly modified code from <a href="http://www.codeproject.com/KB/cs/CSLLKeyboardHook.aspx">link</a> .
 I made a little tweak to enable the special keys combinations , so you can catch the alt+ctrl+b sequention.

-That's all for now ;] If you want to check the code it is on the <a href="http://github.com/LaMik/TimeIsMoney">GitHub.</a>
+That's all for now ;] If you want to check the code it is on the <a href="http://github.com/Michal Franc ik/TimeIsMoney">GitHub.</a>